klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.estimateComputationCost(callObject [, blockNumber] [, callback])
 ```

-Generate and return an estimate of how much `computation cost` will be spent to execute the transaction.
+Generates and returns an estimate of how much `computation cost` will be spent to execute the transaction.
 Klaytn limits the computation cost of a transaction to `100000000` currently not to take too much time by a single transaction.
 The transaction will not be added to the blockchain like [caver.rpc.klay.estimateGas](#caver-rpc-klay-estimategas).

 **Parameters**